parnikakhattri/parnikakhattri.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: "Parnika Khattri"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Parnika Khattri

-Hi, I'm Parnika Khattri, a data enthusiast passionate about transforming raw data into meaningful insights.
+Hi, I'm Parnika, a data enthusiast passionate about transforming raw data into meaningful insights.
 With a Master’s in Business Analytics from Monash University, I blend technical expertise with business acumen to solve complex problems and drive data-driven decision-making.

 ## My Journey into Data